hafsa-aarifeen/Plot-Graphs-in-Linux-using-Python/README.md

    * Desired output filename (including the .xlsx extension).
    * Title for the line chart.

+### 02. Data Reading
+The script uses the _Pandas_ library to read the data from the specified CSV file.

 ## Steps to run the script?

 ### 01. Install the necessary Python libraries